Optoelectronic Fingerprints of Interference between Different Charge Carriers in Graphene Superlattices and Analogies to Twisted Graphene Bilayers: Kekul e Superlattice with Merging Dirac Cones

-Notice that the hamiltonian $H_Q$ is a particular case of $H$ (after a suitable reordering of the basis \cite{Beenakker2018}).
-We take $m_0\rightarrow 0$ and consider that the coupling between the Dirac cones is introduced as a perturbation bias field $U_\pm$ turned on by a parameter $\alpha$ so we rewrite $\Delta_A^*=\alpha U_-$ and $\Delta_B=-\alpha U_+$.
+The discoveries on twisted bilayer graphene (TBG) have greatly motivated the study of the rich physics related to weakly-dispersive or ``flat'' bands \cite{Tarnopolsky2019,Ledwith2020,Wang2021,Naumis_Chiral2021} and, more recently, {there has been an ongoing search for alternative routes to induce a phenomenology analogous to that of TBG in spatially-modulated single graphene sheets \cite{Skurativska2021,Mao2020,Ehlen2020} and other types of honeycomb structures \cite{Lee2020,Gardenier2020}.
+In order to induce flat bands, some proposals have focused on engineering the graphene superlattices by buckling \cite{Mao2020,Milovanovi2020}, or by introducing a tailored periodic potential \cite{Skurativska2021,Ehlen2020,Naumis_Taboada_2014} which leads to a momentum-space description in a reduced Brillouin zone, also called Brillouin zone folding.}

+In this section we discuss a Kekul\'e superlattice in which the Brillouin zone folding leads to the electronic dispersion exhibiting two close Dirac cones that hybridize or ``merge'' {as the onsite potential is tuned to induce localization in a triangular sublattice}.
+We show that the Hamiltonian for this model resembles a version of the chiral model for TBG where {the long-range moir\'e modulation has been substituted by a two-parameter Kekul\'e coupling}, and also highlight some {qualitative similarities to the band evolution in TBG} that occurs as interlayer tunneling is turned on at a magic angle. { In the following, we introduce the model and then discuss its relevance in the context of recent related works, mainly Refs. \cite{Skurativska2021,Ehlen2020,Shuyun2021}.}

+We focus on a more general form of the Hamiltonian previously introduced in Eq. (\ref{Eq.H_Q}).
+As discussed before, it describes a graphene superlattice where a periodic potential triples the size of the unit cell ($a_0\times a_0\rightarrow \sqrt{3}a_0\times\sqrt{3}a_0$) by altering the on-site atomic energies, leading to a unit cell of six (rather than two) carbon atoms (for more details see Appendix \ref{App.Hamiltonians}).
+The general Hamiltonian has the following form,

+acting in the same basis as in Eq. (\ref{Eq.H_Q}), which is a particular case of this Hamiltonian.
+We take $m_0\rightarrow 0$ and { rewrite $t_0\Delta_A^*=\alpha U_-$ and $t_0\Delta_B=-\alpha U_+$.
+Therefore, $\alpha=t_0$ defines the energy scale and $U_\pm$ is a two-parameter field (given in terms of the onsite energies of the lattice) that couples the Dirac cones}.
 After re-shuffling the third and fourth elements of the basis, one gets

+where $r=\pm$ and we have used $k_j\rightarrow -i\partial_{r_j}$ so $k_+\rightarrow -i(\partial_x+i\partial_y)\equiv -2i\overline{\partial}$.
+This Hamiltonian resembles a version of chiral model for TBG \cite{Tarnopolsky2019} where the field $U(\pm r)$ (which couples the top and bottom layers) has been replaced by {two coupling amplitudes $U_\pm$, which are determined by the onsite energies of the lattice.
+In Fig. \ref{Fig:Superlattice_flat_bands}a we show the $\sqrt{3}\times\sqrt{3}$ graphene superlattice with the atomic sites labeled in correspondence to the special points AA, AB/BA in TBG to highlight this analogy.}